Pajul7/Wcheck/readme.md

 Deletes the ./results folder in the working directory.

+### 8 - Merge scans

+Merges all csv scans stored in ./logs/av_APs/ into one csv file under ./merged/

 /!\ This is a small newbie script, dont judge it too harshly.